 - Increasing volume of online transactions (opportunity & threat)

 - Increasing automation in businesses (opportunity)

-Microsoft Corporation can improve its performance through rapid innovation of its mobile devices.
+Microsoft can improve its performance through the rapid innovation of its mobile devices.
 This opportunity is based on the rapid adoption of and rising demand for mobile technology.
-However, this technological external factor is also a threat that facilitates competition against Microsoft.
-More technology firms could exploit such opportunity to enter the market.
+However, in this PESTEL analysis, such a technological external factor is also a threat that facilitates competition with Microsoft.
+More technology firms could exploit such an opportunity to enter the market.
 On the other hand, the increasing volume of online transactions provides opportunities for Microsoft to develop more products that support secure online transaction processing.
-However, such increasing volume of online transactions threatens the company in terms of a corresponding increase of cybercrime attacks, which is one of the threats identified in Microsoft’s SWOT Analysis.
+However, such an increasing volume of online transactions threatens the company in terms of a corresponding increase of cybercrime attacks, which is one of the threats identified in the SWOT analysis of Microsoft.
 Moreover, the company has an opportunity to grow through products that enable businesses to automate more of their processes.
-As shown in this area of the PESTEL/PESTLE analysis, Microsoft has significant growth opportunities, although the related threats could limit such opportunities in the remote or macro-environment.
+As shown in this component of the PESTEL analysis, Microsoft has significant growth opportunities, although the related threats could limit the benefits of such opportunities in the business environment.

-In this area of the PESTEL/PESTLE Analysis model, the impacts of ecological issues on the computer hardware and software industry environment are considered.
+In this component of the PESTLE analysis, the impacts of ecological issues on the computer hardware and software industry environment are considered.
 Microsoft faces the following ecological external factors in its remote or macro-environment:

 - Increasing preference for green products (opportunity)